Amos Gitai: Gitai works on Rabin

 Continuing his reflection on how art can reflect a historical event, Amos Gitai has also created in 2016 an exhibition/installation, Yitzhak Rabin: Chronicle of an Assassination.
 It was presented first at the Maxxi Museum, Rome, under the title 'Chronicle of an Assassination Foretold', then at the BOZAR Museum in Brussels and at the Collection Lambert in Avignon (spring/summer 2016).
 Ceramics, photographs, video installations and archival documents take up space to offer a new reading of the events leading up to Yitzhak Rabin's assassination.

-This exhibition echoes a theatrical performance given in the Cour d'Honneur of the Palais des Papes on July 10, 2016 for the Avignon Festival.
+This exhibition echoes a theatrical performance given in the Cour d'Honneur of the Palais des Papes on 10 July 2016 for the Avignon Festival.
 Based on the memories of Leah Rabin, Yitzhak Rabin's wife, Amos Gitai imagines an "able with four female protagonists, two actresses, Hiam Abbass and Sarah Adler, and two musicians, Edna Stern (piano) and Sonia Wieder-Atherton (cello), four voices associated in a recitative mode, between lament and lullaby, which go back in time.
 The show was performed in the same year in English at the Lincoln Center in New York and at the Ford Theater in Los Angeles, then at the Philharmonie de Paris in 2018 with soprano Barbara Hendricks, at the Théâtre du Châtelet, in a production by the Théâtre de la Ville (Paris), in 2021, at the Coronet Theater in London (also in 2021), and more recently in German at the Burgtheater in Vienna (Austria) in 2024.
 The show is never exactly the same from one performance to the next, since Gitai conceives each new presentation of the show as a re-creation, combining music, text, voices, and videos.

-Finally, Gitai’s donation of his archives on his work on Rabin's assassination to the Bibliothèque nationale de France in 2018 led to an exhibition first presented at the Bibliothèue nationale de France, followed by a donation from the BnF to the Museo Reina Sofia in Madrid in 2021.
+Finally, Gitai’s donation of his archives on his work on Rabin's assassination to the Bibliothèque nationale de France in 2018 led to an exhibition first presented at the Bibliothèque nationale de France, followed by a donation from the BnF to the Museo Reina Sofia in Madrid in 2021.

-“If we consider the ‘Rabin work’ as a whole, these multiple intersections between reflections on history, essays on current political events, personal diaries, the effervescence of genres, the use of archives, and forays into theater and museography make it a core element of Amos Gitai's work, it's very emblem.”
+"If we consider the ‘Rabin work’ as a whole, these multiple intersections between reflections on history, essays on current political events, personal diaries, the effervescence of genres, the use of archives, and forays into theater and museography make it a core element of Amos Gitai's work, it's very emblem.”